 A cypress symbolizes longevity and can also symbolize ‘a hundred’ as it sounds the same as 百 bǎi as in the wish ‘may you have a hundred sons’.
 In some dialects it is pronounced bo which is the same as 伯 bó which means ‘earl, count’ and so may also symbolize a wish to attain a peerage.

-The finger lemon is a small citrus tree (Citrus medica) that bears a strange fruit with finger-like protrusions.
+The finger lemon is a small citrus tree (Citrus medica) that bears a strange fruit with finger-like protuberances.
 It has been called ‘Buddha's hand’ (佛手 fó shǒu) or ‘Finger lemon’.
 It is rarely eaten in China, but instead hung up to give a fresh, citrus fragrance to a room.
 Symbolically it wishes a prosperous and long life because it sounds like 福寿 fú shòu ‘good fortune and longevity’.
 In this regard it may be shown along side of a butterfly to express a wish for a long and happy retirement.
 It has all been used as a good luck talisman by gamblers.

 Like the mandrake ➚ in Europe, ginseng has been associated with magical powers because its root is shaped like a child (and hence the use of 人 rén ‘person’ in its name).
 It was believed that it cried when it was harvested.
 From its coincidental shape it has been used as a powerful magic ingredient.
 It is now a well-known health tonic, it was originally harvested in Shanxi province, but now comes mainly from Jilin province and Korea.